NaPiZip/Programming-basics-cpp/A_tour_of_cpp/README.md

 ```

 ## Chapter 5: Essential Operations
+"Some operations, such as initialization, assignment, copy, and move, are fundamental in the sense that language rules make assumptions about them.
+Other operations, such as == and <<, have conventional meanings that are perilous to ignore", Bjarne Stroustrup.

 <b>Assignment, copy and initialization</b><br>
 There are multiple ways a user defined type gets created: